AlbertoParravicini/segretini-matplottini/README.md

 ![Performance Scaling](https://github.com/AlbertoParravicini/segretini-matplottini/blob/master/plots/performance_scaling.png)

+Temporarily removed `src/examples/barplot_2.py`, it has to be cleaned to be usable again.

 ## Update 2021-03-22

 Updated **Ridgeplot** to have confidence intervals and be more user-friendly (`src/examples/ridgeplot.py`).
 Added some general tips about choosing colors.